KHOmega/KH-PC-and-Linux-Setup/LuaBackendSetup.md

+# WARNING: THIS GUIDE IS CURRENTLY OUTDATED.
+THIS WILL ONLY BE KEPT UP FOR HISTORICAL PURPOSES.
+A NEW ONE WILL BE MADE WHEN LUABACKEND IS UPDATED.
 # Setting Up OpenKH / Modloader for Linux / Steam Deck

  - This guide assumes you are installing this on Steam Deck!
 For other OS's, please adjust accordingly.